 Bis(2-ethylhexyl) tetrabromophthalate is a diastereoisomer consisting of three stereoisomers.
 There is experimental information available for the whole substance, but not for the single constituents.
-The diastereoisomers have the same molecular formula and sequence of bonded elements, and differ only in the 3D representation of the structure.
+The diastereoisomers have the same molecular formula and sequence of bonded elements and differ only in the 3D representation of the structure.
 That is why based on their chemical structure and in line with the PBT guidance, the three isomers are expected to behave similarly in the environment and the whole substance approach can be reasonably assumed.
-As the isomers are structurally similar, they can be expected to have a reasonably similar vPvB-properties as the whole substance.
+As the isomers are structurally similar, and in the absence of other evidence, the properties of the isomers are expected to be reasonably similar to the properties determined for the whole substance.